Close Menu

 Discounts and Promotions

 Promotions are common in the check business since many retailers compete on price and volume.
-New-customer discounts, first-order bargains, and periodic sales can chop the cost substantially.
+New-customer discounts, first-order bargains, and periodic sales can substantially reduce the cost.
 Signing up for newsletters can unlock one-time discounts or access to flash sales.

 Loyalty programs and bulk-order coupons are another route to savings.
 Some companies provide discount codes for returning customers or offer reduced rates after the first purchase.
 Taking a few minutes to search for active promo codes before ordering often pays for itself.